 An item must play an important role in the story when you introduce it to the reader in a way that suggests dramatic significance.
 There are three ways you might suggest dramatic significance:

 - Showing an object that has inherent significance.
 For example, if your character holsters a gun before going out, we’re aware there may be a shootout later.
 Guns inherently signify the potential of violence and aggression (Paul Virilio said, ‘When you invent the ship, you also invent the shipwreck’.
 When you invent the gun, you invent the shootout.)
+This is a key device for creating suspense.

 - Implying significance through the way you describe an object.
 An item may become significant to your reader due to the way you focus on it.
 Someone’s wedding ring does not automatically shout dramatic significance.
 Yet if you make a point to mention or describe it in any detail, this signals to the reader that something related to the ring (or maybe the character’s marriage) will happen.